 #7.
 Negotiate with some of the debt collection companies.

 If you have debt sent to collection companies because you couldn’t keep up with it, these derogatory marks can take a toll on your score.
 You may think you won’t get them removed because you can’t afford to pay the full cost of what you initially spent on those credit lines.
 However, most debt collection companies are willing to negotiate a price with you.
 It’s possible to pay off debt much lower than you initially owed.
-Some companies will even accept 90 percent off the original balance.
+Some companies will even accept 90 percent of the original balance.

 Related: How to Save Money – How to Save 50% of Your Income